HiPERCAM/hipercam/docs/reduction.rst

    for |hiper|.

 ..
 Warning::
-   Do not take bias frames too soon after (within less than 20 minutes) powering on the CCDs to avoid higher than normal dark current. |makebias|
-   include a plot option to check this.
+   For |hiper|, do not take bias frames too soon after (within less than 20 minutes) powering on the CCDs to avoid higher than normal dark current. |makebias| include a plot option to check this.
 Make sure to look at this if the bias is taken not long after a power on.
+ULTRACAM|SPEC are better behaved in this respect, but it is always worth plotting the mean levels which ideally should drift by at most a few counts.

 Darks
 =====